denten-books/plain-text/main.md

 like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
-This semantic cluster conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).
+The semantic cluster related to "forms"  conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

-By contrast with classical art, Hegel posits Romanticism as as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit.
+In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit.
 Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
+He
-He writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
+writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
 Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
 Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
 The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.